pfgithub/zig3ds/README.md

 # Alternatives

-[zig-3ds](https://github.com/zig-homebrew/zig-3ds) also lets you use zig to compile for 3ds, but
+[zig-3ds](https://github.com/zig-homebrew/zig-3ds) also lets you use zig to compile for 3ds, but requires devkitPro be installed on your system.